Damn Good Guides

 Everything to Know About Booking a Packery Channel flats fishing charter

-Our Damn Good Guides currently offer 2 flats trips in Packery Channel, and the most popular trips in the area are Full Day 6-7 Hour guided by Roger and Half day guided by Roger.
+Our Damn Good Guides currently offer 2 flats trips in the Packery Channel, and the most popular trips in the area are Full Day 6-7 Hour guided by Roger and Half day guided by Roger.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.